pgruener/public-ocr-api/README.md

 ## OMP_THREAD_LIMIT

-The documents will be processed in severall processes on all available CPUs.
+The documents will be processed in several processes on all available CPUs.
 And each process will distribute its work over several threads.

-There are situations and CPU architectures, where the single-threaded recogonition is faster than the multithreaded.
+There are situations and CPU architectures, where the single-threaded recognition is faster than the multithreaded.
-With this parameter you can influence the amount of threads in each parallel process to test, which setting fits most for you.
+With this parameter you can influence the number of threads in each parallel process to test, which setting fits most for you.